vistalab-technion/cs236781/_pages/info.md

    github.
 Private repos are OK, but they must remain so even after course completion.
    As an exception, for the course final project only, you may use a public github repo.

+### Course Piazza (Q&A Site)

+We will be using Piazza for class discussion.
+The system is highly catered to getting you help fast and efficiently from classmates and TAs.

+Please refrain from using email for non-personal questions and all questions relating to course material.
+Such questions should be posted on Piazza only and they will be addressed by the course TAs.

+Notes about posting on Piazza:
+- Select the proper **post type** (at the top of the "New Post" page).
+  Select "Question" if you need an answer.
+- Select the appropriate **folder** for your question, e.g. "hw1", "lectures", etc.

 ## Course Staff

 {% include course_staff.html %}